 - Requires High School diploma, or GED.

 - Preferred qualification is completion of Peer Support Specialist training with additional mental health training.
-If training has not been completed, Peer Specialist must complete within 6 months of hire.
+If training has not been completed, Peer Specialist must complete as soon as is feasible based on the availability of training.

 - Familiarity with local social service agencies, community resources, and support services preferred.